Academic Handbook Operations

 1. Consider a waste management process for events which they have organised.

-2. Ensure that a waste management plan or process is published, maintained and complied with for any events which have a requirement and distributed to all relevant parties.
+2. Ensure that a waste management plan or process is published, maintained and complied with for any events which have a requirement and is distributed to all relevant parties.

 1. Be aware and take care of your individual impact on the environment.